CrickSoldier/ADB-Wifi-Connect-Mac-Script/README.md

 - Based on [scrcpy](https://github.com/Genymobile/scrcpy) by Genymobile
 - ADB Platform Tools by Google
-- macOS-compatible improvements by [yourname]
+- macOS-compatible improvements by [cricksoldier]

 ---